1 year full-time

 Later you'll study specialist modules while continuing to develop crucial skills for independent learning and research.
-In the Spring Term you'll choose an option module to develop a deeper understanding of an area of business and management.
-From the Summer Term you'll focus your efforts on a final 8,000-word dissertation.
+You'll choose an option module to develop a deeper understanding of an area of business and management.
+You'll also focus your efforts on a 10,000-word dissertation or 8,000-word project.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.